transientskp/tkp/documentation/developers/tkp/classification/fromtrap.rst

 In the above classification module, features are accessible as attributes of `self`, like `self.duration` and `self.variability`.
-The TKP library tries to extract such features in the :ref:`tkpapi:features` module.
+The TKP library tries to extract such features in the :ref:`features` module.
 The following features are available:

 `duration`
   full duration of the transient